This post may contain affiliate links which help support Girls Can Grill.

 - Prep the Ribs: Flip the ribs, so that the bones are facing up.
 Using a paper towel, pull off the membrane and discard.
 Trim off any extra fat pockets on top, as well as the meat flap on the back side.

 - Season: Rub the backside with mustard, SPG and Pork Rub (or your favorite rubs).
-Let rest in the fridge for 15 minutes.
+Let rest for 15 minutes.
 Flip and rub the topside with mustard and rib rub.
-Let rest in the fridge while you heat your grill to 225F degrees.
+Let rest while you heat your grill to 225F degrees.
 (See charcoal and wood suggestions above.)

-- Smoke: Place the ribs on the grill meat side up.
+- Smoke: Place the ribs on the grill meat side up over indirect heat.
 Smoke with the lid closed for 3 hours.

 - Wrap: Place two sheets of heavy-duty aluminum foil on the counter.
 Top with 2 long slices of butter, 2 tablespoons brown sugar, a liberal drizzle of honey.
 Place the ribs on the butter, meat side down.
 To the bone side of the ribs, add 2 long slices of butter, 2 more tablespoons brown sugar and another drizzle of honey.
 Wrap tightly.